abbas070/MITFutureMakers/README.md

 ### Day 16:

  - The task for this day was to build a gender classification model implementing predictions on the accuracy of the classification.

+### Day 18:

+- For day 18 we practiced on overfitting handling in some deep learning models.
+We also learning on how to avoid overfitting in neural networks.